 November 15, 2019

-I procrastinated doing this because I was afraid of what I’ll see, but as you would expect, that didn’t me serve me well.
+I procrastinated doing this because I was afraid of what I’d see, but that didn’t me serve me well.

 |Cash (In Bank)||88,700.06|